NextMonthLab/Rob-Hutt-Digital/GITHUB_PAGES_SETUP.md

 ### 2. Verify Deployment Workflow
 The `.github/workflows/deploy.yml` file is already configured and will:
-- Build the static application using `npm run build:static`
+- Build the static application using `node build-static.js`
 - Deploy to GitHub Pages automatically on every push to main/master

 ### 3. Live Preview URL